Share this Article

 Recent additions are the Cornell Tech campus, which opened in 2017 and has a hotel and another institutional building currently under construction.
 Construction started on the eighth Riverwalk apartment building, which is slated to open in 2020.

 Apartments on Roosevelt Island are often spacious, ranging from updated condos and co-ops built in the mid-1970s, when the island turned residential (it was primarily home to hospitals since 1921), to luxury buildings built within the past decade.
-This modern studio for $430,000 is in Island House, one of the first residences on the island.
-Also in that complex is four-bedroom duplex for $1,700,000.
+This one bedroom, one bath for $850,00 is in Riverwalk Landing, a luxury apartment building built in 2007.

-Transportation: The F train is the only subway that connects to Roosevelt Island, but it's one stop from Manhattan or Queens, and gets you to major hubs in both within minutes.
+Transportation: The F train connects to Roosevelt Island, and is one stop from to Manhattan or Queens.
 There’s also the iconic red Roosevelt Island tram that goes over the East River to 60th Street and Second Avenue in Manhattan, and the NYC Ferry’s Astoria route stops on the island, too.
 Additionally, the Q102 bus will get you to Queens.

 5. Belle Harbor, Queens